dravinflores/DCCS/README.md

 ## Building The Project
 In order to build this project, MSVC, Vcpkg, and CMake must be installed.
 As well, the CAEN HV Wrapper Library must be installed.
-To install, issue the following commands:
+Note that multi-line commands are usually not parsed as a single command.
+The newlines must be removed before execution.
+To build, issue the following commands:

 ```cmd
 > mkdir build